MaxLeiter/maxleiter.com/posts/supabase-next-analytics.md

     }
     ```

 4. And there you have it!
 Automatically updating analytics that don't require JavaScript to be recorded!
+You can verify it works by opening the page in a new tab.

 ### Next steps